sardinhapatrick/Msc_Project/README.md

-# Working with Graphics Programming
+# A Declarative Approach to Graphic Programming

 The idea of this project is to facilitate the creation of code for graphical programming using a new language named PATL.
 This is a Swift oriented DSL based on a completely declarative language: React.
 PATL is a declarative overlay to [Rendery](https://github.com/RenderyEngine/Rendery) and give us a higher level of abstraction for graphical programming.
 To build a PATL program, a standard library is provided.
 This library allows to get sequences of Rendery statements from PATL statements in order to obtain the wanted graphical representation.